-Mayor of San Francisco Roger Lapham was his maternal uncle (1883-1966, term 1944-1948).
-His maternal grandpa was industrialist Lewis Henry Lapham (1858-1934), co-founder of Texaco Oil Company.
+Mayor of San Francisco Roger Lapham (1883-1966), who served from 1944-1948, was his maternal uncle.
+Lloyd’s maternal grandfather was industrialist Lewis Henry Lapham (1858-1934), co-founder of Texaco Oil Company.
 Indentured servant John Howland (c.
-1592-1673) was one of the passengers on the Mayflower and a signer of the Mayflower Compact, and Lloyd is a direct ancestor.
+1592-1673), who was one of the passengers on the Mayflower and a signer of the Mayflower Compact, is one of Lloyd’s direct ancestors.

-The town of Westport, Connecticut, where Lloyd grew up, transitioned from a farming community to a suburban one during the twentieth century.
-The area became home to many New York-based artists and writers.
-At Staples High School, Lloyd received his education.
-He was a co-founder of Staples Players, the school’s theatre organization.
-An aspirant actor, Lloyd interned at theatres in Mount Kisco, New York, and Hyannis Harbor in Massachusetts throughout the summer.
-After moving to New York City in 1957, he began taking acting training.
-A professional conservatory for performers, the Neighborhood Playhouse School of the Theatre, offered him lessons.
-Sanford Meisner (1905-1997), the originator of the Meisner technique, was his acting coach.
+Lloyd grew up in Westport, Connecticut, a town that transitioned from a farming community to a suburban one during the twentieth century, becoming home to many New York-based artists and writers.
+He received his education at Staples High School, where he was a co-founder of Staples Players, the school’s theater organization.
+Aspiring to be an actor, Lloyd interned at theaters in Mount Kisco, New York, and Hyannis Harbor, Massachusetts, during the summers.
+After moving to New York City in 1957, he began taking acting lessons at the Neighborhood Playhouse School of the Theatre, a professional conservatory for performers, where he studied under Sanford Meisner (1905-1997), the originator of the Meisner technique.

-In a 1961 performance of Fernando Arrabal’s play “And They Put Handcuffs on the Flowers,” Lloyd made his New York stage debut (1932-).
-This actor was supposedly in the running to replace another actor.
-Lloyd was mostly known as a stage performer up until the mid-1970s.
-He appeared in Off-Broadway productions as well as on Broadway.
-As psychiatric patient Max Taber in the One Flew Over the Cuckoo’s Nest drama, Lloyd made his cinematic debut (1975).
+In a 1961 performance of Fernando Arrabal’s play “And They Put Handcuffs on the Flowers,” Lloyd made his New York stage debut.
+Up until the mid-1970s, Lloyd was mostly known as a stage performer, appearing in Off-Broadway productions as well as on Broadway.
+He made his cinematic debut as psychiatric patient Max Taber in the One Flew Over the Cuckoo’s Nest drama in 1975.

 Jim Ignatowski, a drug-using taxicab driver in the sitcom Taxi, was his first notable television role (1978).
 Harvard-educated, middle-aged hippie and son of wealthy Boston families, his character was shown in the film as an old hippie.
 While Ignatowski was the show’s most memorable character, Lloyd won two Emmy Awards for Outstanding Supporting Performance in a Comedy Series for his portrayal of the character.